Undoubtedly one of the highlights for visitors to the UAE capital Abu Dhabi is the Sheikh Zayed Grand Mosque (“the Grand Mosque”)

 - Try and arrive in time for a free guided tour.
 Conducted in English or Arabic by fabulously well versed Emirati volunteers, they will talk you through many of the important architectural features of the building and answer any of your questions.
 These run daily at 10am, 11am and 5pm except Friday’s (only 5pm) and last around 45 minutes.
 You must be present before the start time to receive your headsets but you are then free to explore the buildings and grounds afterwards.

-- If you don’t take a guided tour, there is little other signed information about the Grand Mosque.
-The few facts above will scrape you through with some basic knowledge if you’ve just come in for a lightening visit, but it really pays to do some research before hand to get the most out of your visit and fully appreciate it’s grandeur.
+- If you don’t take a guided tour, there is little other signed information around the Grand Mosque.
+The few facts above will scrape you through with some basic knowledge if you’ve just come in for a lightning visit, but it really pays to do some research beforehand to get the most out of your visit and fully appreciate it’s grandeur.

 - The Grand Mosque is closed until 4.30pm on a Friday as this is the holy day in the Islamic world.
 Although it does open briefly in the evening, it can be very busy in the mosque area on a Friday so worth avoiding, especially while current car park works in the grounds are ongoing and parking is limited.